dotnet/designs/proposed/disable-multi-level-lookup-by-default.md

     The output of `dotnet --info` is meant to be humanly readable text and it already includes for example links to install more SDKs so adding another message should have minimal risk of breaking anything.
-    `dotnet --list-runtimes` and `dotnet --list-sdks`
-    on the other hand are not formatted for humans and should not include any additional message.
+    * Running `dotnet --list-runtimes` or `dotnet --list-sdks` with .NET 7+ `dotnet` will also disable multi-level lookup.
+There will be no message added to the output as these commands produce machine readable output.
 * Native hosting APIs
     * All hosting API scenarios have `.runtimeconfig.json` available and so will act as applications - they will react to target framework version